wunderwuzzi23/blog/content/posts/2024/claude-computer-use-c2-the-zombais-are-coming.md

 </html>
 ```

-Turns out this is a lot easier!
+As it turns out this approach is a lot easier!

 [![claude - navigate](/blog/images/2024/computer-use-let-me-click.png)](/blog/images/2024/computer-use-let-me-click.png)